DataDog/documentation/content/en/watchdog/insights.md

 - `Init Duration Up/Down`
 - `Runtime Duration Up/Down`

-Find the serverless functions impacted by one or multiple outliers thanks to the `Watchdog Insights` facet:
+Find the serverless functions impacted by one or multiple outliers by using the Insights carousel.

 {{< img src="watchdog/side_panel_serverless_facet_insights.png" alt="Facet to filter the Serverless Functions with insights" style="width:30%;">}}

-An overlay is then set on the function with pink pills hihglighting the different insights and giving more information about what happened.
-An `error` button also links [to instructions][1] on how to address those for your function:
+An overlay is then set on the function, with pink pills highlighting the different insights and giving more information about what happened.

 {{< img src="watchdog/overlay_serverless_insight.png" alt="Watchdog insight overlay on the function to highlight what is happening" style="width:100%;">}}

 [1]: /serverless/guide/serverless_warnings/#errors
 {{% /tab %}}
-{{% tab "Live Processes" %}}
+{{% tab "Processes" %}}

-For Live Processes, the Watchdog insight carousel is reflecting [all the Processes anomalies][1] for the current context of the Live process explorer.
+For Process Explorer, the Watchdog Insight carousel reflects [all Process anomalies][1] for the current context of the Process Explorer.

 [1]: /watchdog/#overview
 {{% /tab %}}
 {{% tab "Kubernetes" %}}

-For containers, the Watchdog insight carousel is reflecting [all the Kubernetes anomalies][1] for the current context of the Kubernetes explorer.
+For Kubernetes Explorer, the Watchdog Insight carousel reflects [all the Kubernetes anomalies][1] for the current context of the Kubernetes Explorer.

 [1]: /watchdog/#overview
 {{% /tab %}}